Napoleon Pardoning the Rebels at Cairo: Artistic interpretation and comparison

-On a similar note to Napoleon's "righteousness" which the artists tried to portray to viewers, Napoleon's and the Egyptians' postures in this work have been discussed extensively.
-Napoleon's posture facing the Cairenes in Guérin's work has been described as "paternal,” while the prisoners look at him and “fiercely stare at Bonaparte or childishly plead, humiliated and resigned.”
-Others have described the rebels as “still ignorant…of the virtues of Napoleonic rule.”
+The poses of Napoleon and the Egyptians in this work have also been discussed extensively.
+Todd Porterfield describes Napoleon's posture facing the Cairenes as "paternal,” while the prisoners “fiercely stare at Bonaparte or childishly plead, humiliated and resigned.”
+Robert Rosenblum similarly suggests that Guérin presents the Egyptians as “still ignorant…of the virtues of Napoleonic rule.”
 Relatedly, the work has also been discussed as having Orientalist tropes.
-Authors have compared Napoleon's "‘nobility’ faced with Oriental ‘animality.’”
+Porterfield argues that the painting contrasts Napoleon's "nobility" with Middle Eastern "animality."
 The work as also been discussed as part of a broader campaign to promote European global supremacy, as Napoleon fiercely believed that the French people would soon earn the world's respect and bring peace to Europe.